 Factbox-Analysts’ 2022 outlook for Chinese assets

-SYDNEY (Reuters) – Investment houses have begun publishing their predictions for Chinese asset prices next year, and after a bruising 12 months in financial markets even bulls have a tempered outlook.
+SYDNEY (Reuters) – Investment houses have started publishing their predictions for Chinese asset prices in 2022 following a bruising year for the financial markets.

 Here is a summary of some forecasts for Chinese assets at the end of 2022:

 INVESTMENT HANG SENG MSCI CHINA CSI300 USD/CNY

 Goldman 105 5,500 6.2